cuervoshi/events-webhook/api-doc/credits/buy_credits.md

 The server will validate the following:
 1. **Signature**: The event must be signed by the `pubkey` specified in the request.
 2. **Zap Request Structure**:
-   - The tag `["t", "buy-credits"]` must be present to indicate a request to purchase credits.
    - The tag `["amount", "value"]` must be present, where `value` is the amount in millisatoshis (mSAT) to zap.
    - The tag `["p", "ADMIN_PUBKEY"]` must be included to ensure the zap is directed to the admin.